0atman/noboilerplate/scripts/37-functional-rust.md

 io functions, like print, can't be called safely because they cause the side-effect of printing to the screen.

 This feels very similar to how IO functions in Haskell work, and makes me quite excited for their potential purity.
-- [ ] mention the box getting hotter
+- [ ] mention "the box getting hotter"?

 ---